 The nested segment is added with a preview of its rules, displayed alongside your other rules.
 You can't edit the nested segment from this segment.
 Instead, select the link to the nested segment and make changes to the original segment.
 This updates the segment everywhere it's used, including other nested segments.

-Add additional nested segments or segment rules as needed and save your segment.
+- Add additional nested segments or segment rules as needed, then save your segment.
 If a nested segment is changed, it updates this segment automatically.

-Note: If a segment is used as a nested segment, a message appears on the segment details page indicating everywhere that that segment is used in analytics, guides, and segments.
+Note: You can't create compound nested segments.
+This means that you can't use a nested segment when creating a new segment if the nested segment contains a nested segment in its segment rules.
+If a segment is used as a nested segment, a message appears in the segment details on the Segments page indicating everywhere that segment is used in Analytics, Guides, and segments.

 To target a large number of known Visitor or Account IDs, upload a .csv file with the first column containing the Visitor or Account IDs that you want to include or exclude from the segment.

 To upload a .csv file to a new segment, follow the instructions under Create a Segment and, when adding a new segment rule:

 - In the first dropdown menu, select Account ID or Visitor ID.
 You can either scroll through the list or start typing.